 Bisnar Chase Can Provide Outstanding Last-Minute Representation

 Bisnar Chase is made up of a team of exceptional California trial attorneys and staff.
 Through 40 years in business, our law firm has made a huge difference to the lives of our clients.
-We are proud of our 96% success rate and have a strong courtroom track record.
-We have also collected $500 million for our clients.
+We are proud of our 99% success rate and have a strong track record in courtrooms across California.
+We have also collected $650 million for our clients.

 We strive to provide superior client representation and offer a ‘No Win, No Fee’ guarantee.
 This ensures that our services are open and accessible to everyone.